What is Website Maintenance?

 How Much Does Website Maintenance Cost?

 Website maintenance costs can range anywhere from $35 a month to $5,000 a month, depending on what your website is used for, the size of your audience, and how much content is hosted.
 These fees cover a number of website elements, including:

 - SSL Certificate ($0-$125 a month)

 Regular website maintenance cost is divided into different pricing brackets outlined below.

 Small Personal Blog

-A small blog typically does not have a lot of traffic and has very few needs.
+A small personal blog typically does not have a lot of traffic and has very few needs.
 This can be hosted on a blogging site like Google Blogger with no costs whatsoever.
-Or, it could be self-hosted using a platform like WordPress with low monthly costs stemming from domain name renewal and hosting service.
+Or it could be self-hosted using a platform like WordPress with low monthly costs stemming from domain name renewal and hosting service.

 Medium-Large Sized Active Blog with a Wide Audience